CSCfi/csc-user-guide/docs/support/tutorials/ml-data.md

 ## Using the shared file system efficiently

 The training data for machine learning models often consists of a huge number of files.
+A typical example is training a neural network with tens of thousands of relatively small JPEG image files.
 Unfortunately the Lustre file system used in `/scratch`, `/projappl` and users' home directories does not perform well when opening a lot of files or when performing many small reads.
 In addition to slowing down the computation it may also in extreme cases **cause noticeable slowdowns for all users of the supercomputer, sometimes making the entire supercomputer unusable for hours**.

 !!! note